morizotter/SwiftRefresher/README.md

 ### Use with a little Customize

 The view of SwiftRefresher is independent from its main system.
 The only requirement is to conform to `SwfitRefresherEventReceivable` protocol.
 Default view is `SimpleRefreshView`.
-You can use it with a little customize like this below:
+You can use it with a little customization like this below:

 ```Swift
 let refresher = Refresher { [weak self] () -> Void in